dtao/safe_yaml/README.md

     > YAML.safe_load(yaml)
     => #<OpenStruct :backdoor={"foo; end; puts %(I'm in yr system!); def bar"=>"baz"}>

+Pretty sweet, right?

 Known Issues
 ------------

-Also note that some Ruby libraries, particularly those requiring inter-process communication, leverage YAML's object deserialization functionality and therefore may break or otherwise be impacted by SafeYAML.
+Be aware that some Ruby libraries, particularly those requiring inter-process communication, leverage YAML's object deserialization functionality and therefore may break or otherwise be impacted by SafeYAML.
 The following list includes known instances of SafeYAML's interaction with other Ruby gems:

 - [**Guard**](https://github.com/guard/guard): Uses YAML as a serialization format for notifications.
 The data serialized uses symbolic keys, so setting `SafeYAML::OPTIONS[:deserialize_symbols] = true` is necessary to allow Guard to work.
 - [**sidekiq**](https://github.com/mperham/sidekiq): Uses a YAML configiuration file with symbolic keys, so setting `SafeYAML::OPTIONS[:deserialize_symbols] = true` should allow it to work.